Tomi Sovilj i Njegove Siluete: Post breakup

 After the band disbandment, Sovilj recorded a solo single "Nojeva barka" ("Noah's Arc"), with "Plava pesma" ("A Blue Song") as the single B-side, released by Diskos in 1970.
 Afterward, he had moved to the United States where he performed at local clubs.
 His last recording was the song "Veseli vod" ("A Cheerful Squad") with the choir of the Bratstvo i jedinstvo (Brotherhood and Unity) military high school, released on the PGP-RTB military music album Kad truba zove (When the Trumpet is Calling) in 1974, and his last live appearance was at the Rock naše mladosti (Rock of Our Youth) concert held at the Belgrade Trade Union Hall in December 1985.
 He had moved to Switzerland, where he currently lives.

 Both "Stoj Džoni" and "Vule bule" were included on the box set Kad je rock bio mlad - Priče sa istočne strane (1956-1970) (When Rock Was Young - East Side Stories (1956-1970)), released by Croatia Records in 2005 and featuring songs by the pioneering Yugoslav rock acts.

 Legacy

 The song "Stoj Džoni" was covered by Serbian and Yugoslav garage rock/punk rock band Partibrejkers on their eponymous debut album in 1985.
-In February 1992, as guest on the Partibrejkers concert at the Belgrade Youth Center appeared Johnny Depp, an actor and former The Kids and Rock City Angels member, performing "Stoj Džoni" with the band.
-The song "Vule bule" was covered by the Serbian alternative rock band Bjesovi on their debut album U osvit zadnjeg dana (At Dawn of the Last Day) in 1991.
+In February 1992, actor and former The Kids and Rock City Angels member Johnny Depp appeared as guest at a Partibrejkers live show in the SKC club, performing "Stoj Džoni" with the band.

+The song "Vule bule" was covered by the Serbian alternative rock band Bjesovi on their 1991 debut album U osvit zadnjeg dana (At Dawn of the Last Day).